TheCodingRocket/Maze-Generator/README.md

 </h1>

 <h3 align="center">
-A quick and easy way to play mazes on your browser.
+A quick and easy way to generate mazes on your browser.
+My very first Artifical Intelligence!
 </h3>